 Guardianship and Conservatorship

 If an adult becomes incapacitated or when a minor has lost his or her parents, it may be necessary to take legal steps to help protect their best interests, both physically and financially, by appointing a guardian and/or conservator.
 A guardian/conservator is another person, frequently a relative, who is given legal authority to care for and make decisions regarding the incapacitated or minor person.
-No matter what the circumstances, we can draft guardianship conservatorship documents and will provide you with guidance in this legal process.
+No matter what the circumstances, I can draft guardianship conservatorship documents and will provide you with guidance in this legal process.